 Meet with your First Year Advisory Committee to determine which courses you should take the first semester and beyond.

-Complete EHS Hazardous Waste Safety Training (before classes begin in the first semester of your academic program) (Complete PLB 801 and PLB 804 Take courses stipulated by the Graduate Committee in your letter of admission to he University Т Take courses advised by your First Year Advisory Committee or Major Professor Designate Major Professor (this should be done before the end of the second semester in the doctoral program) p Form Guidance Committee (before the end of the first year in the doctoral program).
-The student should meet with their guidance committee on at least a yearly basis thereafter.
-Year 2 ,
+- Complete EHS Hazardous Waste Safety Training. - Complete PLB 801 and PLB 804. - Take courses stipulated by the Graduate Committee in your letter of admission to the University. - Take courses advised by your First Year Advisory Committee or Major Professor. - Designate Major Professor. - Form Guidance Committee (before the end of the first year in the doctoral program).
+The student should meet with their guidance committee on at least a yearly basis thereafter. - Complete initial RCR training in SABA CITI modules: Introduction to the Responsible Conduct of Research; Authorship; Plagiarism; Research Misconduct.

-- File your coursework program in GradPlan (https://grad.msu.edu/gradplan).
+File your coursework program in GradPlan (https://grad.msu.edu/gradplan).
 This should be done by the end of your second semester.
 This report includes a list of all the courses that will be required for the student to complete their degree.
-Beyond the requirements below, the student's guidance committee determines what course are necessary and appropriate for the student. - Finish course requirements (this may not be possible for all students before the end of the second year, but they should be finished as soon as reasonably possible). - Complete workshop series offered by the Graduate School: Responsible Conduct of Research (non-credit).
+Beyond the requirements below, the student's guidance committee determines what course are necessary and appropriate for the student.